AbdullahYousaf-13/flutter-basic/README.md

 - Single code-base (dart) means we only have to write our app once for multiple devices

+- Uses dart as the the programing language

 - - -

 ## Why use Flutter: